openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 User installs the RPM with TuneD profile and configures MicroShift (either manually, using blueprint, or using image mode) and that exact configuration is applied on boot and MicroShift start.

+For the newly added section in MicroShift config, if it's present after downgrading to previous MicroShift minor version, the section will be simply ignored because it's not represented in the Go structure.

 ## Version Skew Strategy